On this page:

 There are more than a dozen different balance disorders.
 Some of the most common are:

 - Benign paroxysmal positional vertigo (BPPV) or positional vertigo: A brief, intense episode of vertigo triggered by a specific change in the position of the head.
 You might feel as if you're spinning when you bend down to look under something, tilt your head to look up or over your shoulder, or roll over in bed.
-BPPV occurs when loose otoconia tumble into one of the semicircular canals and weigh on the cupula.
-The cupula doesn't flex properly and sends wrong information about your head’s position, causing vertigo.
+BPPV occurs when loose otoconia tumble into one of the semicircular canals and affect how the cupula works.
+This keeps the cupula from flexing properly, sending incorrect information about your head's position to your brain, and causing vertigo.
 BPPV can result from a head injury, or can develop just from getting older.

-- Labyrinthitis [lab-buh-rinth-EYE-tiss]: An infection or inflammation of the inner ear that causes dizziness and loss of balance.
-It is often associated with an upper respiratory infection such as the flu.
+- Labyrinthitis: An infection or inflammation of the inner ear that causes dizziness and loss of balance.
+It is often associated with an upper respiratory infection, such as the flu.

-- Ménière's [main-YEHRZ] disease: Episodes of vertigo, hearing loss, tinnitus (TIN-nih-tuss, a ringing or buzzing in the ear), and a feeling of fullness in the ear.
+- Ménière's disease: Episodes of vertigo, hearing loss, tinnitus (a ringing or buzzing in the ear), and a feeling of fullness in the ear.
 It may be associated with a change in fluid volume within parts of the labyrinth, but the cause or causes are still unknown.
-Read the NIDCD fact sheet Ménière's Disease for more information.
+For more information, read the NIDCD fact sheet Ménière's Disease.

-- Vestibular neuronitis [new-ron-EYE-tiss]: An inflammation of the vestibular nerve that can be caused by a virus, and primarily causes vertigo.
+- Vestibular neuronitis: An inflammation of the vestibular nerve that can be caused by a virus, and primarily causes vertigo.

-- Perilymph fistula [PERRY-limf FIS-tew-lah]: A leakage of inner ear fluid into the middle ear.
+- Perilymph fistula: A leakage of inner ear fluid into the middle ear.
 It causes unsteadiness that usually increases with activity, along with dizziness and nausea.
 Perilymph fistula can occur after a head injury, dramatic changes in air pressure (such as when scuba diving), physical exertion, ear surgery, or chronic ear infections.
 Some people are born with perilymph fistula.

-- Mal de Debarquement [dee-BARK-ment] syndrome (MdDS): A feeling of continuously rocking or bobbing, typically after an ocean cruise or other sea travel.
-Usually the symptoms go away a few hours or days after you reach land.
+- Mal de Debarquement syndrome (MdDS): A feeling of continuously rocking, swaying, or bobbing, typically after an ocean cruise or other sea travel, or even after prolonged running on a treadmill.
+Usually the symptoms go away within a few hours or days after you reach land or stop using the treadmill.
 Severe cases, however, can last months or even years, and the cause remains unknown.

 How are balance disorders diagnosed?

 Diagnosis of a balance disorder is difficult.
-To find out if you have a balance problem, your doctor may suggest that you see an otolaryngologist.
+To find out if you have a balance problem, your primary doctor may suggest that you see an otolaryngologist and an audiologist.
 An otolaryngologist is a physician and surgeon who specializes in diseases and disorders of the ear, nose, neck, and throat.
+An audiologist is a clinician who specializes in the function of the hearing and vestibular systems.

-The otolaryngologist may ask you to have a hearing examination, blood tests, an electronystagmogram (a test that measures eye movements and the muscles that control them), or imaging studies of your head and brain.
+You may be asked to participate in a hearing examination, blood tests, a video nystagmogram (a test that measures eye movements and the muscles that control them), or imaging studies of your head and brain.
 Another possible test is called posturography.
 For this test, you stand on a special movable platform in front of a patterned screen.
-The doctor measures how your body responds to movement of the platform, the patterned screen, or both.

 How are balance disorders treated?

-The first thing a doctor will do if you have a balance problem is determine if another health condition or a medication is to blame.
+The first thing an otolaryngologist will do if you have a balance problem is determine if another health condition or a medication is to blame.
 If so, your doctor will treat the condition, suggest a different medication, or refer you to a specialist if the condition is outside his or her expertise.

-If you have BPPV, your doctor might recommend a series of simple movements, such as the Epley maneuver, which can help dislodge the otoconia from the semicircular canal.
+If you have BPPV, your otolaryngologist or audiologist might perform a series of simple movements, such as the Epley maneuver, to help dislodge the otoconia from the semicircular canal.
 In many cases, one session works; other people need the procedure several times to relieve their dizziness.

 Some people with a balance disorder may not be able to fully relieve their dizziness and will need to find ways to cope with it.
 A vestibular rehabilitation therapist can help you develop an individualized treatment plan.

-Talk to your doctor about whether it’s safe to drive, as well as ways to lower your risk of falling and getting hurt during daily activities, such as when you walk up or down stairs, use the bathroom, or exercise.
+Talk to your doctor about whether it's safe to drive, and about ways to lower your risk of falling and getting hurt during daily activities, such as when you walk up or down stairs, use the bathroom, or exercise.
 To reduce your risk of injury from dizziness, avoid walking in the dark.
-You should also wear low-heeled shoes or walking shoes outdoors.
-If necessary, use a cane or walker and modify conditions at your home and workplace, such as by adding handrails.
+Wear low-heeled shoes or walking shoes outdoors.
+If necessary, use a cane or walker and modify conditions at your home and workplace, such as adding handrails.

 When should I seek help if I think I have a balance disorder?

-To help you decide whether to seek medical help for a dizzy spell, ask yourself the following questions.
+To help you decide whether to seek medical help for dizziness or balance problems, ask yourself the following questions.
 If you answer “yes” to any of these questions, talk to your doctor:

 - Do I feel unsteady?